Big Pigeon in Southwest Iowa

 † Hoogensen, Earl Andrew, SN 37-427-473, US Army Air Force, Shelby Co. & San Diego Co., CA

-• 1st Ferrying Sqdn., 6th Ferrying Gp.; Consolidated B-24J Liberator #42-100399 flight engineer; DNB 16 Jan 1944 37 miles SE of Atkinson Field, near Georgetown, British Guinea, crashed en route to Belem, Brazil, all seven died, five bodies recovered.
+• 1st Ferrying Sqdn., 6th Ferrying Gp.; Consolidated B-24J Liberator #42-100399 flight engineer; DNB 16 Jan 1944 37 miles SE of Atkinson Field, near Georgetown, British Guiana, South America; crashed en route to Belem, Brazil, all seven died, five bodies recovered.

 † Hoover, Everett Leroy, SN 37-734-846, US Army, Pott.
 Co.

 • 7th Inf.
 Regt., 3rd.
 Inf.
-Div., Seventh Army; KIA 26 Mar 1945 near Frankenthal on the Rhine River S of Worms, Germany; The ETO > Central Europe > Crossing the Rhine.
+Div., XV Corps, Seventh Army; KIA 26 Mar 1945 near Frankenthal, Rhineland-Palatinate, Germany on the west bank of the Rhine River south of Worms.

 † Hopley, George Peter, SN 0-526-650, US Army, Cass Co.